spiffe/spiffe/README.md

 * Interoperability and federation to SPIFFE compatible systems across heterogeneous environments and administrative trust boundaries.

-SPIFFE is hosted by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF) as an incubation-level project.
+SPIFFE is a [graduated](https://www.cncf.io/projects/spiffe/) project of the [Cloud Native Computing Foundation](https://cncf.io) (CNCF).
 If you are an organization that wants to help shape the evolution of technologies that are container-packaged, dynamically-scheduled and microservices-oriented, consider joining the CNCF.
-For details read the CNCF [announcement](https://www.cncf.io/blog/2020/06/22/toc-approves-spiffe-and-spire-to-incubation/).

 ## SPIFFE Standards